sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

 What this code is saying is that I expect the code `testAccount.withdraw(600)` to result in a `RuntimeException` being thrown.
 The rest of the line (`.class` and `() ->`) are syntax items.
 We use `RuntimeException.class` because Java needs to know what `class` of Exception is returned.
-The `() ->` relates to lambda bodies in Java, and we will discuss this during our Functional Programming unit.
-However, for now just assume that it needs to be there.
+The `() ->` relates to lambda bodies in Java, and we will discuss this during our [Functional Programming](https://sde-coursepack.github.io/modules/refactoring/Functional-Programming/) unit.
+However, for now, just assume that it needs to be there.

 ### Passing our test